Spartacus1/Gravity_Entropy/README.md

 # Gravity_Entropy

-This repository hosts the Jupyter notebooks and supplementary materials for the research project:
+This repository hosts the Jupyter notebooks and supplementary materials for the research work:

 **"Gravity as an Entropic Deficit Field"**
 by Renato Henriques.